Danieltech1026/Freight-Logistics-Performance/README.md

 This dashboard enables decision-makers to quickly identify operational risks, monitor logistics performance, and make data-driven decisions that improve efficiency while reducing freight costs.

----

-**Built by Ayomide**

-A data analyst passionate about turning complex operational data into clear business insights.